UCI Women's World Tour

-The UCI Women's World Tour is the premier annual female elite road cycling tour.
+The UCI Women's World Tour (stylized as WorldTour) is the premier annual female elite road cycling tour.
 As of 2025, the tour includes 27 events in Europe, Asia and Oceania – with one-day races such as Strade Bianche Donne and Paris–Roubaix Femmes, stage races such as Women's Tour Down Under, as well as week long stage races (sometimes referred to as a "Grand Tour") such as Tour de France Femmes.

 History

-From 1998, the Union Cycliste Internationale (UCI) held the UCI Women's Road World Cup, a series of 8 to 10 one-day races held predominately in Europe.
+From 1998, the Union Cycliste Internationale (UCI) held the UCI Women's Road World Cup, a series of 8 to 10 one-day races held predominantly in Europe.
 Although similarly branded, races did not have the same level of coverage as men's races.
-Many classic cycle races did not stage equivalent women's races – with the Tour of Flanders for Women first held in 2004.
+Initially, many classic cycle races did not stage equivalent women's races – the Tour of Flanders for Women was first held in 2004, for example.

 In September 2013, Brian Cookson was elected president of the UCI – with his manifesto setting out improvements for women's cycling including a minimum wage, better television coverage, new races and better relationship between the UCI, teams and race organisers.
 Le Tour Entier – an activist group to improve women's cycle racing – published a manifesto in 2013 calling for a women's Tour de France as well as other improvements for women's cycling including creation of a women's World Tour.

 In December 2014, the UCI held a summit to discuss how to increase the coverage of women's cycling, attended by the UCI Women's Working Group, event organisers and the UCI Women's Teams.

-In March 2015, the UCI announced that the UCI Women's Road World Cup would be replaced by the UCI Women's World Tour from 2016, creating an equivalent season long competition to the men's UCI World Tour.
+In March 2015, the UCI announced that the UCI Women's Road World Cup would be replaced by the UCI Women's World Tour from 2016, creating a season-long competition equivalent to the men's UCI World Tour.
 The Women's World Tour would have: